“I hate my job!”

 But let’s say you can’t affect any kind of positive change in your current job.
 That leaves you with option four…

 Quitting on a whim might be right for some people, but you give yourself a much better chance of landing on your feet if you think ahead and get a few wheels turning before jumping ship.

 This will make each remaining day at your current job a little easier.
 You can swallow your pride and get some kick-ass work done because you’ll know where the finish line is.
 It also forces you to figure out your next steps.

 This goes hand in hand with slashing your expenses.
 You can live on very little money once you know your priorities.
 And your main priority should be to not spend 2000 hours a year working a job you hate.

-Next: Work harder.
 Work harder at that current job you hate, because you can’t just magically flip a switch and pick up good work habits when you finally find a job you love.
 Birth those habits right now, where you are.
-You also need to work harder on yourself, but let’s talk about that under a new heading…

 Regardless of whether you want to become self-employed or remain an employee, you’re going to have to hustle.
 Big time.